Resume Cover Letters

-Many employers read the cover letter examples before the resume and generally they review it in five to ten seconds, that's why it is very important to have the right cover letter for the type of job you are looking for.
+Many employers read the cover letter before the resume and generally they review it in five to ten seconds, that's why it is very important to have the right cover letter for the type of job you are looking for.
+At http://www.resumecoverletters.org/ you can find some useful cover letter examples.

 The resume is prepared in advance and can be used for almost all the jobs you apply for, however the cover letter is written only hours before, when you choose a job and decide to apply, it means that the cover letter must fit to the profile you want to show.
 Sending a professional cover letter can help you to get a job interview and finally the job position that you want.